ryansafner/website/content/post/visualizing-linear-regression-with-shiny.md

 title: Visualizing Linear Regression with Shiny
 ---

-For my (http://ryansafner.com/courses/econ480)[econometrics course] this semester, I have been using `R` to help students visualize linear regression models.
+For my [econometrics course](http://ryansafner.com/courses/econ480) this semester, I have been using `R` to help students visualize linear regression models.
 Running a regression in `R` is quite simple, as is intepretting the results, with a little bit of training.
 However, I emphasize that I want students to *understand* what is happening "inside the black box" of regression.
 I discourage blindly trusting  `R`'s opaquely simple input and output, and get students to learn what `R` is doing *under the hood*, even if they will never have to manually estimate the model themselves.

 ### Brief Econometrics Review Incoming: